Vice President, North America Sales, IRD

 While Georgia’s original investment in IRD solutions was focused on monitoring and management of commercial vehicle traffic, it became obvious during emergency evacuation activities for Hurricane Irma that this same solution can be of considerable value by providing traffic monitoring data in emergency situations.

-Contraflow Traffic Captured by IRD’s Virtual Weigh Station Software
+Contraflow traffic captured by IRD’s Virtual Weigh Station (VWS) software

 IRD’s ability to provide real-time, lane-by-lane traffic monitoring data enabled Georgia’s MCCD to obtain information for both internal and external purposes.
 Internally, information on road user behavior provides valuable input into the evaluation of emergency management strategies and fine-tuning future activities.
 Externally, the data feed supports effective communications with external stakeholders including the press and the public.
 This enabled MCCD to communicate current traffic conditions and make full use of the power of the media.